Looking for books with lesbian characters? Here are 20 lesbian romance novels you'll obsess over!

 7. Cinderella is dead by Kalynn Bayron

-The premise is that teen girls are now required to appear at an annual ball where men select wives.
+In Cinderella is dead, teen girls must now appear at an annual ball where men select wives.
 But Sophia wants to marry her childhood best friend Erin.
-And isn’t a fan of the whole parade in front of suitors thing.
+And isnât a fan of the whole parade in front of suitors thing.

-The plot really kept me hooked.
-And I really enjoyed the concept of women overthrowing a dystopian patriarchy.
+The plot kept me hooked.
+And I enjoyed the concept of women overthrowing a dystopian patriarchy.
 There is also much cottagey and woodland imagery.
 And I think this is something Kalynn Bayron writes exceptionally well.
 And it made me want to live in the forest.

 Good reads rating: 3.73